astrofluxi/astrofluxi/README.md

-# Hello, World! 👋 I'm Astro or Davin
+# Hello, World! 👋 I'm Astro

-Ever since I was 14, I’ve developed a deep passion for coding.
-From frontend to backend, I love exploring the full spectrum of software development.
-Over the years, I’ve honed my skills in various programming languages and tools, always eager to take on new challenges and keep learning.
+When I was 14, I truly began exploring programming.
+Like many others, I started with HTML and CSS, which some might not consider "real" programming.
+Still, it's where I began, and it served as my entry point into the world of coding.

+By the time I turned 15, I ventured into PHP and Pocketmine.
+However, my attempts at developing plugins during that phase yielded little to no success.
+This setback pushed me to explore Java and Spigot, and surprisingly, things started to improve significantly.
+I quickly grasped the language and created my first small programs, which eventually led me deeper into Spigot development.
+From there, everything clicked, and my progress truly accelerated.

+Now, at 22, I've built a wide range of systems—spanning from small projects to more complex solutions.
+One thing I've consistently learned throughout this journey is that programming always offers new knowledge and challenges, and even today, there's always something fresh to discover.

 ## 🚀 About Me
-- 💻 I have experience in both frontend and backend development, proficient in PHP, Ruby, Python, C, C++ and Java
+- 💻 With a strong foundation in both frontend and backend development, I pride myself on being proficient in a variety of programming languages, including PHP, Ruby, Python, C, C++, and Java.
+My versatile skill set allows me to navigate diverse technological landscapes with confidence and adaptability.

-- 💬 Ask me about Full-Stack Development, and my experiences.
-- ⚡ Fun fact: I love to entertain friends of mine and also to teach them things
-- 📫 How to reach me: Feel free to contact me on Discord at Astrofluxi
+- 💬 I'm always enthusiastic about sharing my knowledge and experiences in Full-Stack Development, so if you have any questions or want insights into my journey, don't hesitate to reach out!

+- ⚡ A fun side to my personality is my love for entertaining my friends, whether through humor, creative activities, or simply good conversations.
+Beyond entertainment, I’m deeply passionate about teaching and guiding others in areas I'm knowledgeable about.
+Helping others understand and grow gives me immense satisfaction.

+- 📫 If you'd like to connect or discuss anything tech-related (or otherwise), the easiest way to reach me is through Discord at Astrofluxi.
+Don't be shy—I'd be thrilled to chat with you!

 ## 🔧 Technologies & Tools
 <div style="display: flex; gap: 20px; align-items: center;">